MrOrange1992/resifo-android/proposal.md

 ### Elements chronologicaly

 ##### Firstname and Lastname
-- Check invalid inputs like numbers <br>
+- Check invalid inputs like numbers.

 ##### Birthdate
-- Useage of widget for scrolling the year month and day so user does not have type manually. <br>
+- Useage of widget for scrolling the year month and day so user does not have type manually.

 ##### Gender
-- Usage of 2 radio buttons for male and female <br>
+- Usage of 2 radio buttons for male and female.

 ##### Religion
-- Maybe checkbox with pre defined religions and an other-editText <br>
+- Maybe checkbox with pre defined religions and an other-editText.

 ##### Place of birth
-- GEO API <br>
+- GEO API

 ##### Family status
-- RadioButtons <br>
+- RadioButtons

 ##### Citizenship
-- ScrollView <br>
+- ScrollView